kubernetes/kubernetes/docs/services.md

 ## Future work

-In the future we envision that the proxy policy can become more nuanced than simple round robin balancing, for example master elected or sharded.
+In the future we envision that the proxy policy can become more nuanced than simple round robin balancing, for example master-elected or sharded.
 We also envision that some `Services` will have "real" load balancers, in which case the VIP will simply transport the packets there.